isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

 **Logs de Apache Girated/Piped**

-Se estiver usando um **servidor** Web Apache, você pode usar a funcionalidade padrão para logs girados e/ou agrupados.
+If using an **Apache** web server you can use the standard functionality for rotated and/or piped logs.
 Por exemplo, usando logs com canetas:

 `DispatcherLog "| /usr/apache/bin/rotatelogs logs/dispatcher.log%Y%m%d 604800"`